 - Pregnant women

 Luckily, there are many initiatives in place which can help prevent you from getting seriously ill in winter.
 If you are 65 or over, have a long term health condition or are pregnant, you are entitled to a free flu jab, which may be administered by a locum nurse.
-As flu is one of the most common cold-weather ailments, even if you are not eligible for a free vaccination, there are a number of ways you can protect yourself.
+As flu is one of the most common cold-weather ailments, even if you are not eligible for a diflucan, there are a number of ways you can protect yourself.
 Simply washing your hands regularly is a very effective method to use in order to remove any dirt, viruses and bacteria to stop spreading them to other people.
 Getting a good nights sleep is also essential for optimal immune system functions and to prevent respiratory viruses.
 For more ways to keep yourself healthy during winter, keep on reading!

 Calm your cravings